brunogirin/parly12/README.md

 created for [Rewired State Parliament 2012](http://rewiredstate.org/hacks/parliament-2012) that generates graphs from voting behavour by British Members of Parliament held in a database.
 I worked with
-[Charlie Perrins](http://twitter.com/charlieperrins) who came up with the original idea and [Ela Osterberger](http://twitter.com/CuteNumbers) who did some brilliant analytics work.
+[Charlie Perrins](http://twitter.com/charlieperrins) who came up with the original idea and collated all source; and
-Full details and a presentation of the hack
+[Ela Osterberger](http://twitter.com/CuteNumbers) who did some brilliant analytics work.
+Full details and a presentation of the hack [are available](http://hacks.rewiredstate.org/events/parlyhack-2012/mps-legislative-rainy-day-fun-pack).
-[are available](http://hacks.rewiredstate.org/events/parlyhack-2012/mps-legislative-rainy-day-fun-pack).

 Take Away